rdeluca/GregGame/readMe.txt

-This is an old barely started abandoned project.
+This is an old abandoned project.